-It is not possible for a candidate to answer more than 4 drawing questions in a three-hour duration) to theory and all • Students will be required to attempt 5+2 questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer, 2 questions may be short answer type with 2-3 subheads and 2, short with 4 subheads answer type and 2 essay type questions which is compulsory.

-• Students should attempt total 7 Questions including the compulsory question.
+- Part- A (5 NOS X 6 MARKS = 30 MARKS) Answer all questions - Part- B (2 NOS X15 MARKS = 30MARKS) - (Either or type) - Students will be required to attempt five questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer type which is compulsory with 2-3 subheads and 2, short with 4 subheads answer type and 4 essay type questions. - Students should attempt total Seven Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.